Dgcoy/Junos-Python/README.md

 # Junos-Python

-Just a few simple scripts Ive made public to assist in helping with some basec Junos processes.
+Just a few simple scripts Ive made public to assist in helping with some basic Junos processes.

 **Requirements:**